sinonjs/samsam/Readme.rst

 identifiying the type of values and to compare values with varying degrees of strictness.

-``samsam`` is a general-purpose library that depends on and extends the comparison functions provided by lodash/underscore.js.
+``samsam`` is a general-purpose library with no dependencies.
 It works in browsers (including old and rowdy ones, like IE6) and Node.
 It will define itself as an AMD module if you want it to (i.e. if there's a ``define`` function available).